myhre062/heart-disease-analysis/README.md

     * As age increases from 31 - 60 years old, the percentage of stroke increases.
     * While within age group 61 - 70 years old, the percentage of Stroke decreases significantly.

+## Diabetes and Heart Disease

+1. The correlation between diabetes and the risk of developing coronary heart disease (CHD) over ten years reveals a significant likelihood of having CHD.
+Individuals with diabetes exhibit a higher rate of CHD, with 36.7% of diabetic patients experiencing CHD, compared to only 14.62% of non-diabetic individuals.
+Showing people with Diabetes are twice as likely to develop CHD.
+Diabetes is a significant risk factor for the development of CHD.
+These findings let us argue that diabetic individuals need to be more thorough with their health to prevent heart disease.

 ## Recommendations
 1. Continued monitoring of cardiovascular risk factors, especially in older age groups, is essential for early detection and prevention of coronary heart disease.